A snack review and release history of:

 These are all individually wrapped Twizzler-like things, except the texture is so different.
 It’s harder but also soft and not all that chewy, so you can basically bite right through its soft-hard texture.
 The texture is genuinely difficult to explain, and it’s really different from anything I’ve ever tried!
 Flavor-wise, it’s decently sweet with an apricot-like taste with some other fruit.
 I don’t vibe with the taste much; it’s kind of boring, and along with the odd, hard-soft texture, it just isn’t my thing.

-Likely released in late March 2025 for the easter season.
+Likely released in late March 2025 for the Easter season.

 Benton’s Belgian Chocolate Easter Cookies